robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

 The `INT()` function returns the Floor of its argument - turning a float into an int.

-The first uses the horizontal direction of the ray vector to give integers increasing horizintally away from the centre point like this:
+The first uses the horizontal direction of the ray vector to give integers increasing horizontally away from the centre point like this:

 ```
 -4, -3, -2, -1, 0, +1, +2, +3, +4